ChumpyDuelle/h1n1-and-seasonal-flu-vaccines/README.md

 ***
 Questions to consider:
 * What would you recommend the business do as a result of this work?
+    * As a result of this project, we would recommend that the business observe the following steps:
+        1. Educate the general population on how and why the seasonal flu vaccine works.
+        2. Partner with doctors and other medical professionals to encourage them to encourage their patients to get vaccinated, as their reccomendations directly contribute to the number of people getting the vaccine.
+        3. Provide robust documentation to the population on how and why this specific vaccine for H1N1 works.
+In addition to understanding how and why vaccines against influenza work in the first place, believing that this specific vaccine also works is a critical element in the decision of an individual to get it or not.
 * What are some reasons why your analysis might not fully solve the business problem?
+    * The number one reason why this analysis might not fully solve the business problem is this:
+        * Despite iterations on multiple models, our best model still presents with a fairly low recall.
+This may indicate that there are inderlying details in the understanding of how people’s backgrounds, opinions, and health behaviors are related to their personal vaccination patterns that this survey is not picking up on.
 * What else could you do in the future to improve this project?
+    * Moving forward, we would like to expand the model iteration process to include even more robust models like XGBoost.
 ***

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase1-project-template.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./h1n1-and-seasonal-flu-vaccine.ipynb) or our [presentation](./DS_Project_Presentation.pdf).

-For any additional questions, please contact **name & email, name & email**
+For any additional questions, please contact **Ian Butler ianbutleremail@gmail.com**

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                             <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── h1n1-and-seasonal-flu-vaccine.ipynb   <- Narrative documentation of analysis in Jupyter notebook
 ├── DS_Project_Presentation.pdf           <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── data                                  <- Sourced externally
 └── images                                <- Both sourced externally and generated from code
 ```